Find out if you should keep your cat indoors and how to look after indoor cats

 How do I keep my indoor cat safe?

-Preparing your cat
+1. Preparing your cat

 No matter how well a property is prepared, you can’t guarantee your cat won’t find their way outside.
-Therefore regardless of whether your cat lives indoors only or has access to outdoors too, it’s vital that they are microchipped, neutered, vaccinated and provided with flea and worming treatment.
+Therefore regardless of whether your cat lives only indoors or has access to outdoors too, it’s vital that they are microchipped, neutered, vaccinated and provided with flea and worming treatment.

-Securing your property
+2. Securing your property

 If you need to keep your moggy indoors, you’ll need to ensure your property is set up to accommodate them.
 This includes taking care when entering and exiting the building and screening open windows and doors in order to prevent escape.

 A household environment can pose many dangers to curious kittens and cats.
 It’s important to ensure there are no toxic houseplants or household products accessible to them.
 It’s also a good idea to keep cupboards, washing machines and tumble driers closed and toilet lids down.
 Find out more about common household hazards for cats.

 How do I keep my indoor cat happy?

-Meeting their needs
+1. Meeting their needs

 The outdoor environment provides so much more for cats than simply a place to exercise and you’ll need to ensure these benefits are replicated inside.
-That includes providing places for them to scratch, hiding areas and high resting places where they can feel secure and interesting areas and objects for them to investigate.
+That includes providing places for them to scratch; hiding areas and high resting places where they can feel secure; and interesting areas and objects for them to investigate.

 Outdoor pursuits provide a great deal of stimulation for cats, keeping them happy and healthy.
 For those lacking outside access, this stimulation has to be found inside.
 This is why enrichment or play is incredibly important for our feline friends to keep them happy and fulfilled.

-Keeping an eye on them
+3. Keeping an eye on them

 If they are not allowed outdoor access, your cat may suffer from frustration if they are unable to exhibit their natural behaviour.
-Look out for behavioural problems such as scratching furniture, spraying, over grooming, aggression, house soiling and depression and be ready to take measures to identify and address the causes.
+Look out for behavioural problems such as scratching furniture, spraying, overgrooming, aggression, house soiling and depression and be ready to take measures to identify and address the causes.
 Oversleeping can be another sign of boredom.

 If your cat’s behaviour changes, it’s important to take them to the vet for a health check.
 If there is no medical reason causing the behaviour, you may find guidance from a qualified behaviourist useful, such as a member of the Association of Pet Behaviour Counsellors.

 By recognising and satisfying their needs, you can ensure your indoor cat enjoys a happy and fulfilling life.
-For more advice on how to look after indoor cats, visit www.cats.org.uk/indoor-cats